boredfanatic/thecatpsychic/README.md

 - Possible reasons for sudden changes in mood or habits
 - Suggestions for routines, rituals, or small adjustments to help them settle

 All readings are written in plain, honest language.
 No copy‑paste horoscopes, no generic “your cat loves you” paragraphs.
-If your cat is holding a grudge about the vacuum cleaner from 2014, it will come up.
+If your cat is holding a grudge about your vacuum cleaner, it will come up.

 ---